Pricing guide

 Who should buy, who should wait, and who should skip for now

-Use the workflow stage, not the product branding, to make the decision.
+Use workflow maturity, not product branding, to make the call.

 Buy

-Buy when the work is recurring, someone reviews the output, and the subscription clearly replaces repeatable drag that shows up every week.
+Buy when the work is recurring, somebody reviews the output, and the subscription clearly removes weekly drag that is already easy to name and measure.

 Wait